Pabag: Biography

 Pabag ruled a small principality in the area of Khir, south of Bakhtegan Lake.
-He was a vassal of Gochihr, the Bazrangid king of the Persian capital of Istakhr, who was in turn a vassal of the Arsacid King of Kings.
+He was a vassal of Gochihr, the Bazrangid king of the Persian capital of Stakhr, who was in turn a vassal of the Parthian (Arsacid) emperor.
 With the permission of Gochihr, Pabag sent Ardashir to the fortress of Darabgerd to serve under its commander, Tiri.
-Pabag reportedly served as a priest of the fire-temple of Anahita in Istakhr, which served as a rallying point for the local Persian soldiers, who worshipped the Iranian goddess.
-The Arsacid Empire, then ruled by Vologases V, was at this time in decline, due to wars with the Romans, civil wars, and regional revolts.
+Pabag reportedly served as a priest of the Temple of Anahita, Istakhr, which served as a rallying point for the local Persian soldiers, who worshipped the Iranian goddess.
+The Parthian Empire, then ruled by Vologases V, was in decline due to wars with the Romans, civil wars, and regional revolts.
 The Roman emperor Septimius Severus invaded the Arsacid domains in 196, and two years later he did the same, this time sacking the Arsacid capital of Ctesiphon.
 At the same time, revolts occurred in Media and Pars.